Skip to main content

 Productions

-Reusing and recycling are at the heart of this commitment, with 50% of materials needing to have had a previous life, and 65% needing to be repurposed or recycled at the end.
-We’re calculating the carbon footprint of every new item or material, including deliveries, and reducing the use of harmful chemicals.
+Reuse is at the heart of achieving Theatre Green Book (TGB) Basic Standard, with 50% of materials needing to have had a previous life, and 65% needing to be repurposed at the end.

-This new approach means making sustainable decisions part of the creative choices on our shows.
+Further to this, we are using our tracking tools to predict material use on each production at early design phase.
+This new approach aids us in making sustainable decisions on our shows.
 It’s an enormous team effort, which needs every single person working on a show to rethink what they do.
 Every decision counts.

 In action